Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/contracts/README.md

 ### **Core Functionality**

-* **Atomic Swap:** The primary function of the contract is to execute a burn-and-mint operation.
-A user initiates a transaction that first triggers a burn of one or more ZRC-6 NFTs on a designated Scilla contract and then mints/transfers the corresponding, pre-mapped ERC-721 NFTs to their EVM wallet.
+* **Atomic Swap:** The primary function of the contract is to execute a burn-and-transfer operation.
+A user initiates a transaction that first triggers a burn of one or more ZRC-6 NFTs on a designated Scilla contract and then transfers the corresponding, pre-mapped ERC-721 NFTs to their EVM wallet.
 * **Single Collection Pair:** The contract is designed to work with a single, specific pair of NFT collections: one Scilla-based ZRC-6 collection and one EVM-based ERC-721 collection.
 * **Cross-Wallet Ownership Verification:** The contract must verify that the user initiating the EVM transaction is also the owner of the Scilla-based assets.
 This is achieved through a signature verification mechanism.